Why Sanctuary at Saint Mark's?

 In Christ’s church, all are welcome, but it’s not just in church – it is in our common life.
 Saint Mark’s stands in solidarity with all our neighbors, especially immigrants who are living in fear in these fraught times.
 Sanctuary at Saint Mark’s Cathedral is an outgrowth of our 2016 Statement of Commitment and Action, our response to the climate of increasing division and violence in our nation.
 Fundamental in the life of a Christian community, we take a stand to “welcome the stranger, as our Scriptures instruct.”

 In living into that call as a Sanctuary Hub, we are in relationship with Casa Latina, a leading immigrant worker rights organization and community hub in Seattle, with Saint Mark’s Safe Space a place for building relationship and a harbor in times of trouble – and Casa Latina a teacher and gatherer for Saint Mark’s to share in their efforts supporting families and promoting policies.
 And we stand as Sanctuary because we are all equally beloved of God.
-Our dear friend Jaime Rubio lives in Sanctuary at Saint Mark’s Cathedral as he seeks a legal remedy to keep his family together in the midst our nation’s unjust legal tangle and the restriction to liberty it entails.
+For nearly three years, our dear friend Jaime Rubio lived in Sanctuary at Saint Mark’s Cathedral as he sought a legal remedy to keep his family together in the midst our nation’s unjust legal tangle and the restriction to liberty it entails.
+He was finally able to leave the cathedral campus at the beginning of 2022 when his case was reopened.
 (Read more about his story here, or watch a video of Jaime telling his story in his own words here.)

 You are welcome to join us.
 If you have questions about this ministry or are interested in becoming involved, please e-mail firstname.lastname@example.org.